-- Lifts and Ramps
+1. Lifts and Ramps

-- Lights and Lighting System
+2. Lights and Lighting System

 Air pressure should be checked regularly, along with overall condition and tread depth.
-Keeping your tires inflated properly can help reduce wear and extend their lifetime, meanwhile, the tread depth is important for maintaining traction, especially on wet or snowy roadways.
+Keeping your tires inflated properly can help reduce wear and extend their lifetime.
+Meanwhile, the tread depth is important for maintaining traction, especially on wet or snowy roadways.

-- Oil, Coolant, and All Other Fluids
+4. Oil, Coolant, and All Other Fluids

-All fluids in the vehicle should be topped off and in good condition.
+All fluids in your wheelchair accessible vehicle should be topped off and in good condition.
 This includes the engine oil, power steering fluid, coolant, washer fluid and brake fluid.
 Improper fluid levels can lead to breakdowns or cause serious damage to your vehicle, so it’s important to be proactive about checking your levels, especially ahead of a long trip.
 Factors that can affect the lifespan of these fluids include the quality of fluid you are using as well as how often you drive.

-- Brakes, Steering, and Suspension
+5. Brakes, Steering, and Suspension

-- Battery and Charging System
+6. Battery and Charging System

-A battery will usually last in a vehicle between two and four years.
+Finally, it’s important to pay attention to your battery and charging system.
 Today’s vehicle manufacturers have more electrical components in your vehicle than ever before, putting extra demand on your battery and charging system.
-It is recommended that you, or someone you know, start up your van at least once a week to make sure that the battery does not die.
-Having a visual test as well as an electronic test of the battery and charging system is essential to keep you safe on the road.
+Regularly starting your van and having a visual and electronic test of the battery and charging system can help you avoid potential problems.

 Click here to request a service appointment for your accessible van.